loosolab/Datenanalyse-2021/wp5/README.md

 conda env create -f plotting_env.yml
 ```

+To use the scripts of this work package, this repository must be cloned.
+The scripts are executed directly.

 ## Usage
 This work package consists of several scripts ( located in the *scripts* directory) that can be executed individually or as a cascading pipeline.
 More detailed information can be found in the [WP5 Wiki](https://github.com/loosolab/Datenanalyse-2021/wiki/WP5).